-My clients are both long and short-term and include restaurants, museums, markets, retail and more—anyone who has a story to tell, audiences to develop, products to sell.
+My clients include both long and short-term and include restaurants, museums, markets, retail and more—anyone who has a story to tell, audiences to develop, products to sell.

 I am a Baltimore native and also have 20+ years of event management and fundraising experience working and developing long-term relationships at places like US Lacrosse, The Baltimore Museum of Art, American Cancer Society and The Friends School of Baltimore.
 My network is wide.

 J.J.
 McDonnell Seafood